Marshflair1988/Project-Exam-2-Holidaze/README.md

 - Check browser console for booking fetch errors
 - Verify API endpoint is returning booking data
 - Ensure bookings have valid `dateFrom` and `dateTo` fields
+- Bookings are fetched when venue page loads and refreshed after new bookings

+### Bookings Not Appearing

+- **For Customers**: Ensure you're logged in and bookings are fetched from `/holidaze/profiles/:name/bookings`
+- **For Venue Managers**: Bookings are fetched for all owned venues - check console for fetch errors
+- Verify that bookings have `venueId` or `venue.id` in the API response
+- Check that venue data includes bookings when fetched with `?_bookings=true`

+### Avatar Not Saving

+- Check browser console for API errors
+- Verify authentication token is present (user must be logged in)
+- Ensure API endpoint `/holidaze/profiles` accepts PUT requests
+- Avatar is saved as base64 data URL - API must accept this format

 ### Build Errors